tiagorodri-dev/tiagorodri-dev/README.md

 ## Hi there! 😎

-My name is Tiago, I'm a Fullstack Developer passionate about technology and innovation! <br/><br/>
+My name is Tiago, I'm a Fullstack Developer passionate about technology, innovation and bussiness! <br/><br/>

 ## 💻 Languages ​​and tools